ajintom/guide_stick/README.md

-#Guide Stick for the Visually Impaired
+##Guide stick for the visually impaired

 This project aims to be a tool for the visually impaired to gauge obstacles in the vicinity and provide appropriate feedback using Ultrasonic technology and vibration motors/voice aid.